Maya Henry

-Maya Henry (born December 15, 2000) is an American heiress, writer, and former model.
+Maya Henry is an American writer, and former model.

 She gained public attention for her modeling work with international editions of Vogue, Elle, and Harper's Bazaar.

 Early life and education

-Maya Henry was born and raised in Corpus Christi, Texas, before moving with her family to Boerne, Texas in 2013.
-She is the daughter of prominent attorney Thomas J. Henry who founded and oversees Thomas J. Henry Injury Attorneys.
+Maya was born December 1999 and is the daughter of prominent attorney Thomas J. Henry who founded and oversees Thomas J. Henry Injury Attorneys.

 From the age of three to seventeen, Henry was a dedicated tennis player, competing at a competitive level.
-Her training and travel schedule led her to be homeschooled during her formative years.
-Henry pursued higher education in the arts, enrolling in New York University (NYU) where she graduated with a degree in Creative Writing in 2025.

 Career

 Modeling and media attention

 Henry first came to broader public attention through modeling work.
 She is represented by Elite Model Management and Select Model London, and has appeared on runways and in campaigns for Dolce & Gabbana, Burberry and Rami Kadi, and on prominent magazine covers, including international editions for Vogue, Elle, and Harper's Bazaar.
 Henry closed out George Hobeika’s Paris Fashion Week in 2021.

 Henry lived in London starting at age 18, during which time she continued modeling and developing her voice as a writer.